f-dx/Awesome-Remote-Neural-Monitoring/README.md

 ## How to deactivate?

-- RNM programming and control (easiest one)
+- RNM programming and control (easiest one when you are not a Targeted Individual)
 - Isolation / Protection
 - EMF fields
 - RF fields